Get on the electoral register

 - get on the electoral register

 - update your details (for example change your name or address)

 What happens if you do not register

 You must register to vote if you’re asked to do so and you meet the conditions for registering, for example you’re 16 or over and you’re British or a national of an EU or Commonwealth country.

-If you’re asked to register and do not do so, you could be fined.
+If you’re asked to register and do not, you could be fined.

 You will not be fined if you have a valid reason for not registering, for example a long stay in hospital, or you have severe learning difficulties.

 When you can register in more than one place